AshlynL/Fifteen-Puzzle/README.md

-This is a 15 puzzle game I created for a web-delopment course.
+This is a 15 puzzle game I programmed for a web programming course.